julienlargetpiet/edm1/README.md

 Argument      |Description
 ------------- |----------------
-`base_`     |     is the pattern that will be kept `from_`     |     is the vector from which the element of the varying part will be generated `hmn`     |     is how many of varying pattern from the same base will be created `after`     |     is set to 1 by default, it means that the varying part will be after the fixed part, set to 0 if you want the varying part to be before
+`base_`     |     is the pattern that will be kept `from_`     |     is the vector from which the elements of the random part will be generated `nb`     |     is the number of random pattern chosen for the varying part `hmn`     |     is how many of varying pattern from the same base will be created `after`     |     is set to 1 by default, it means that the varying part will be after the fixed part, set to 0 if you want the varying part to be before
+`sep`     |     is the separator between all patterns in the returned value

 # `pattern_gettr`